 You Can Recover Compensation for Surgery after a Car Wreck

-Any surgery can be expensive.
-And patients may miss work as they undergo the procedure and recover from it.
-Further, the pain and discomfort may limit the patient’s ability to work, especially in jobs requiring use the shoulder.
+Any surgery can be expensive and patients may miss work as they undergo the procedure and recover from it.
+Further, the pain and discomfort may limit the patient’s ability to work, especially in jobs requiring use of the shoulder.